 In this hobby, and in electronics in-general, daisy-chaining refers to the practice or ability to connect circuits end-to-end.
 So- the output of one circuit connects to the input of the next, and so-on.
 In electronic terms- it refers to components running in “series”.
 A pixel string itself is a daisy-chain of WS2811 pixel modules- each one connects to the next, and the data output of one feeds the data input of the next.
 Similarly props and other pixel elements can be daisy-chained together, sometimes with F-Amps (Pixel Amps) or Null Pixels, as a means to reduce port usage on a controller or reduce data cabling needs.
 For example- 10 props with 50 pixels each could be run from 10 controller channels, or if they are close enough to each other- they could be daisy-chained together to only use one controller port.

 Pixel controllers generally have two different kinds of outputs- “Pixel” and “Differential”.
 Pixel data can only travel short distances by itself without being amplified.
-Differential data uses the RS-485 standard to transmit data large distances, often as much as 300ft or more.
+Differential data uses RS-485 and similar serial data communication standards to transmit data over larger distances, often as much as 300ft or more.
 This data needs a receiver to convert it back into pixel data, which is what a Differential Receiver does.
 Four channels of data are sent over regular “Cat.
 5” or “Cat.
 6” Ethernet cable.
 Differential Receivers can drive four strands of pixels from those four channels.
 The number of pixels depends on the controller.
 Because the data connection does not include power- Differential Receivers also usually have Power Distribution functionality built-in.
+They are often located in a weatherproof box with one or more PSUs (Power Supplies).
+There are several kinds of “smart” differential receivers that are available that can be daisy-chained together.
+Most controllers can drive regular “dumb” receivers, and generic ones are widely available.
+Most “smart” receivers are controller/brand specific.

 DMX, E1.31, DDP, Art-Net/sACN